Did AI get more negative recently?: Data annotation

 \subsection{Annotation statistics and procedure}

-\subsectionlabel{sec:procedure} In total, we manually annotated 2,170 papers from \NLP{} and \ML{}.
-The distribution of paper over venues is given in \ref{table:annotated data}.
-In this human annotated dataset, the ACL conference, which takes place annually since 1979, has most papers (353), followed by NeurIPS (246) and AAAI (218).
-We also included some workshop papers (WS) in our human annotated, but remove them in the automatic analysis later on, except for SemEval.
+\subsectionlabel{sec:procedure} In total, we manually annotated 1,550 papers from \NLP{} and \ML{}.
+The distribution of papers over venues is given in \ref{tab:human_annotated_dataset_distribution}.
+In this human-annotated dataset, the ACL conference, which takes place annually since 1979, has most papers (225), followed by NeurIPS (210) and AAAI (205).